arpitgupta213/transactions/README.md

 # Transaction Application
-Description: This is a spring boot application which exposes apis to manage transactions
+Description: This is a spring boot application which exposes apis to manage transactions.
+This file includes:
+* API Documentation
+* Steps to run the application
+* Additional Information about the application

 ## API List
 BaseUrl: http://localhost:8080